FEUP-LDTS-2024/project-t05g07/docs/README.md

 **The Pattern**

 We have applied the **Decorator** pattern.
-This pattern allowed us to extend the astronaut's behavior without modifying the original class.
-This way, it is possible to stack power-ups while keeping the core player logic reusable.
+This pattern allowed us to extend the arena's behavior without modifying the original class.
+Methods such as the one which is responsible for catching one point, coin or powerup at a time could be overriden in such a way that it became possible to catch the aforementioned elements in a radius, thus constituting, for example, a magnet.
+This way, it would be possible to stack power-ups while keeping the core arena logic reusable by "wrapping" the object as many times as we would like.

+Although the main goal with this pattern was precisely the possibility of stacking power-ups, it ended up not being possible to implement what was intended, as we belatedly acknowledged one of its main disadvantages: it's hard to remove a specific wrapper from the wrappers stack.
+Since each powerup has a duration for its effect, it would be troublesome to deactivate the oldest powerup once its duration ended while keeping the newest active.
+We considered making the duration of the oldest active powerup the same as the newest and, once it ended, unwrap everything at once, but since that is not how power-ups are usually implemented in games, the initial purpose was discarded and we settled for making only one power-up work at a time.

+Nevertheless, being able to override specific methods was useful.